MartinMeng008/COMP590HW2/README.md

 ...
 (n_1 => not (2_1 or 3_1)) and (n_2 => not (2_2 or 3_2)) and ... and (n_m => not (2_m or 3_m)), if node n is adjacent to node 2 and node 3.
 ```
-This problem is solved in the [is_colorable()](https://github.com/MartinMeng008/COMP590HW2/blob/master/script.py#L112) method in [script.py](script.py).
+This subproblem is solved in the [is_colorable()](https://github.com/MartinMeng008/COMP590HW2/blob/master/script.py#L112) method in [script.py](script.py).
 Now we can solve the quantitive problem by sending queries to this function, and this step is accomplished by the method [colorability()](https://github.com/MartinMeng008/COMP590HW2/blob/master/script.py#L167) in [script.py](script.py).

 The implementation of this plan is in the method [problem_2()](https://github.com/MartinMeng008/COMP590HW2/blob/master/script.py#L187) in [script.py](script.py).
 The result of the method [problem_2()](https://github.com/MartinMeng008/COMP590HW2/blob/master/script.py#L187) in [script.py](script.py) is here: